-Worksheet 1 - Schedule C, C-EZ, and Schedule F taxable business purchases or Schedule E (Part I) taxable royalty or rental real estate activity-related purchases during 2004.
+Worksheet 1 - Schedule C, C-EZ, and Schedule F taxable business purchases or Schedule E (Part I) taxable royalty or rental real estate activity-related purchases during 2006.

-Part I - Purchases of clothing and footwear costing less than \$110, excluding shipping and handling, made on or after January 26, 2004, and before February 2, 2004, or on or after August 31, 2004, and before September 7, 2004.
+Part 1 - Purchases of clothing and footwear costing less than \$110, excluding shipping and handling, made on or after January 30, 2006, and before February 6, 2006, or on or after April 1, 2006, and before January 1, 2007.

-Purchases of clothing and footwear and items used to make or repair exempt clothing, costing less than \$110 per item or pair (excluding shipping and handling) made on or after January 26, 2004, and before February 2, 2004, or on or after August 31, 2004, and before September 7, 2004, were exempt from the state portion of the tax and also from some local taxes.
+Purchases of clothing and footwear and items used to make or repair exempt clothing, costing less than \$110 per item or pair (excluding shipping and handling) made on or after January 30, 2006, and before February 6, 2006, or on or after April 1, 2006, and before January 1, 2007, were exempt from the state portion of the tax and also from some local taxes.
 However, if the locality where the item is used chose not to provide the clothing and footwear exemption, the local portion of the tax still applied.
-Chart II on page 21 of these instructions lists the appropriate rate of local tax to enter for the locality in column B below.
+Chart 2 on page 25 of these instructions lists the appropriate rate of local tax to enter for the locality in column B below.
 If the locality provided the clothing and footwear exemption, its rate will be listed as 0.
-In this case, do not complete Part I.
+In this case, do not complete Part 1.

 List all clothing and footwear purchases under \$110 per item, excluding shipping and handling, made during the above periods if the locality imposed tax during one or both of these periods.
-(See Chart II on page 21.)
+(See Chart 2 on page 25.)
 However, the shipping and handling charges must be included in column A when computing the tax due.
 Therefore, the total purchase price may exceed \$110 in column A when the shipping and handling charges are included.

-A Purchase price (see instructions below) B Local rate (from Chart II, page 21; see instructions below) C Tax (multiply column A by column B) D Tax paid to another taxing jurisdiction, if any (see instructions below) E Tax due (subtract column D from column C; do not enter less than zero) I
+gee ale meladeal I Α B С D E Purchase price (see instructions below) Local rate (from Chart 2, page 25; see instructions below) Tax (multiply column A by column B) Tax paid to another taxing jurisdiction, if any (see instructions below) Tax due (subtract column D from column C do not enter less than zero) Total (add the Part 1 as lump E amounta: da nata antar loss than zora) 4

-1 Total (add the Part I, column E amounts; do not enter less than zero)
+1 Total (add the Part 1, column E amounts; do not enter less than zero) .....
+1.

-Part II - All other taxable items and services
+Part 2 - All other taxable items and services

-List all other taxable items and services and taxable clothing and footwear not included in Part I on which no New York State or local tax was collected at the time of purchase or on which additional local tax is owed (see page 18).
+List all other taxable items and services and taxable clothing and footwear not included in Part 1 on which no New York State or local tax was collected at the time of purchase or on which additional local tax is owed (see page 21).
 If any item or service purchased cost \$25,000 or more each, excluding shipping and handling, the fiduciary must also complete Form IT-135, Sales and Use Tax Report for Purchases of Items and Services Costing \$25,000 or More, and attach it to the return.

-Note: Any unpaid sales or use tax on a motor vehicle, trailer, all-terrain vehicle, vessel, or snowmobile that must be registered or titled by the New York State Department of Motor Vehicles is collected at the time of registration.
+Note: At the time of registration, the New York State Department of Motor Vehicles (DMV) collects any unpaid sales or use tax on a motor vehicle, trailer, all-terrain vehicle, vessel, or snowmobile that must be registered or titled by DMV.
 Therefore, do not report or pay the sales or use tax on these items on the fiduciary income tax return.